hatonthecat/Voynich-Manuscript/README.md

 ![image](https://user-images.githubusercontent.com/76194453/229342744-986afa0f-9480-4a73-aa7f-93747a78e7df.png)
-The Chapel Bridge in Lucerne was constructed in 1339, although there is only one of this kind- the pillars of the bridge appear to be the sticks on the Voynich page Ros, although they resemble more the background walls
+The Chapel Bridge in Lucerne was constructed in 1339, although there is only one of this kind- the pillars of the bridge appear to be the sticks on the Voynich page Ros, rotated 180 degrees although they resemble more the background walls

 ![image](https://user-images.githubusercontent.com/76194453/229345822-c6f68427-eb65-47f8-aa5e-c53aecb9a8fc.png)